lantunes/skipatom/README.md

 <img src="resources/schematic.png" width="85%"/>

 These pairs will be used in the training of the SkipAtom vectors.
+Pairs that were previously derived from the Materials Project dataset are available in the file `data/matproj_2020_10_09.pairs.csv.gz`.

 1. Create the co-occurrence pairs:
 ```